-- C2.10.1 each module will specify a level which indicates the intellectual standard required for successful completion of the module. - Level 3: A/AS Level equivalent (used for Foundation Entry) - Level 4: Certificate level which prepares students for further study (approximating to year 1 of a three-year honours degree programme). - r or a trifee-year nonours degree programme). - Level 5: Diploma level (approximating to year 2 of a three-year honours degree - programme). - Level 6: Degree level (approximating to year 3 of a three-year honours degree - programme). - Level 7: Postgraduate level. - Level 8: Doctorate level.
+C2.10.1 each module will specify a level which indicates the intellectual standard required for successful completion of the module.

+Level 3: A/AS Level equivalent (used for Foundation Entry)

+Level 4: Certificate level which prepares students for further study (approximating to year 1 of a three-year honours degree programme).

+Level 5: Diploma level (approximating to year 2 of a three-year honours degree programme).

+Level 6: Degree level (approximating to year 3 of a three-year honours degree programme).

+Level 7: Postgraduate level.

+Level 8: Doctorate level.

-&lt;sup>1 Or those acting in this capacity with an equivalent role title
+1 Or those acting in this capacity with an equivalent role title

-C2.10 Module size
+C2.11 Module size

-- C2.10.1 A standard module is worth 20 credits.
-It equates to the learning activity expected from one sixth of a full-time undergraduate year. - C2.10.2 For Undergraduate and Postgraduate taught courses module size must comply with the following guidelines:
+- C2.11.1 A standard module is worth 20 credits.
+It equates to the learning activity expected from one sixth of a full-time undergraduate year. - C2.11.2 For Undergraduate and Postgraduate taught courses module size must comply with the following guidelines: